niuware/niuware.github.io/quick-docs.md

 <a name="controllers-define"></a>
 ### Controllers: Definition

 All controllers inherit from the Niuware WebFramework core class `Controller` and must be placed in the `app/controllers` directory.
 The name of the file and the class name **must match** as well.
-A controller class file must be defined with the extension `.controller.php` and exist inside the namespace `App\Controllers`.
+A controller class file must exist inside the namespace `App\Controllers`.
 Here is an example of how it should look like:

 {% highlight php %}
-[app/controllers/MyController.controller.php]
+[app/controllers/MyController.php]

 <?php